What is a VISION ID?

 VIRIN - VISION ID Structure

 From a structural point of view, the VIRIN has four discrete elements separated by hyphens that create a unique number, as shown in the graphic below.
 The VISION ID is entered in the Field 3 position.
 Read How To Create a VIRIN for more information.

 Problems Registering for VISION ID

-If you encounter problems when trying to get your VISION ID please contact the DIMOC Services Center for assistance.
+If you encounter problems in registering for your VISION ID, please contact the DIMOC Customer Service Center for assistance.